Skip to content

 By the end of the tutorial, you will have:

-• A basic understanding of Kubernetes architecture and its use in research computing
+• A basic understanding of Kubernetes architecture and how it can be used in research computing

-• Deployed and managed containerised applications on Kubernetes
+• Deployed and managed basic containerised applications on Kubernetes

 • Observed key Kubernetes features including self-healing and scaling